 Integrity and Promotion

-- Assess the complying investment framework design on an ongoing basis to ensure the program achieves its objectives over time
+- Assess the complying investment framework design on an ongoing basis to ensure the program achieves its objectives over time.

-From 1 July 2015, SIV applicants are required to invest at least $5 million in complying investments, which must include:
+Applicants are required to invest at least $5 million in complying investments, which must include:

 - At least $500,000 in eligible Australian venture capital or growth private equity (VCPE) fund(s) investing in start-up and small private companies.
-The Government expects to increase this to $1 million for new applications within two years as the market responds;

 - At least $1.5 million in an eligible managed fund(s) or Listed Investment Companies (LICs) that invest in emerging companies; and